-Lead enters the bloodstream and accumulates in organs (especially the liver, kidneys and brain), tissues, bones and teeth.
+Lead enters the bloodstream and accumulates in organs (especially the liver, kidneys, and brain), tissues, bones, and teeth.
 Prolonged and repeated exposure increases the levels of lead in the body.
 The human body absorbs and expels lead very slowly, it is a cumulative poisoning as it can take from weeks to years for the body to expel lead after exposure.
 Symptoms and the damage done by lead poisoning differ in adults and children.
 Children absorb lead more easily than adults so are at a greater risk.
 People who work with lead should be aware that they can bring lead dust into their homes on their clothes.

 7How are Children affected by Lead Poisoning?

-Low level lead poisoning can be hard to spot as the symptoms don't always make themselves obvious until a later age.
+Low level lead poisoning can be hard to spot as the symptoms do not always make themselves obvious until a later age.
 Symptoms of those exposed to higher levels of lead can include headaches, a blue line around the gums, tiredness, anemia, abdominal pain, cramps, vomiting, diarrhea, hearing problems, slow growth, foot drop, wrist drop, lack of physical co-ordination, convulsions, coma and death.
 Lead poisoning causes permanent brain damage, damage to the central nervous system, a drop in IQ, learning disabilities and behavioral problems.

 8How are Adults affected by Lead Poisoning?